 An LLC structure provides a lot of flexibility because it can be a sole proprietor, partnership, or corporation.

-The important thing to remember is that the IRS does not recognize limited liability companies as separate tax entities from their members, and therefore they don't pay taxes directly as a business would.
+Based on our experience, the IRS does not recognize limited liability companies as separate tax entities from their members, and therefore, they don't pay taxes directly as a business would.

 Instead, all profits and losses of an LLC pass through to its owners, who then report them on his/her personal income tax return.